 How to heal your tattoo with transparent film dressing

 The film is waterproof so you will be able to shower as normal.
 It will even stay put on the skin even when immersed in water.
-To avoid the adhesive bond from weakening, excessive exposure to water should be avoided.
+To avoid the adhesive bond from weakening, excessive exposure to water and submersion should be avoided.

 - Wash and dry your hands thoroughly and then clean and dry the tattoo thoroughly.
 Wash and dry your hands again.